sary357/FastAPIDemo/README.md

 ```

 ### 3.3 get user's ouput
-- All of access log including user's inpurt will be saved in log/access.log, you can get user's output by the following command.
+- All of access log including users' input will be saved in `log/access.log`, you can get users' input data and save them in `log/user_input.log` by the following command.
 ```python
 $ python scripts/process_log.py log/access.log log/user_input.log
 ```
 - After running the command, you can see the user's input in the file `log/user_input.log`.
 - Note: The log file `log/access.log` will be rotated every day.
 The old log file will be saved as `log/access.log.YYYY-MM-DD`.
+My setting will not remove any log file.
+So, you can get all of the user's input from the log file again.